Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-08.md

 Examples of statically typed languages include Java, C, C++, and Swift.

 Q: Can you use static typing in JS
 A: Nope.
-TypeScript is another separate from JS and must be compiled into vanilla JS to be used.
+TypeScript is another language separate from JS and must be compiled into vanilla JS to be used.

 ### Q: What is dynamic typing?